 Kriptomat is an up-and-coming exchange from Estonia.
 Estonia is actually the only country in the Baltics that has cryptocurrency exchanges.
 But there are more than one: BTCbear, Jubiter and Crex24 all come from Estonia.
 Also, Estonia is aiming establish itself as one of the European go-to countries for cryptocurrency companies.
 As in New York, you can apply for exchange licenses here (normally two licenses together: license as provider of virtual currency exchange against fiat currency, and license as provider of a virtual currency wallet service).
 This is a very interesting development that we are following closely!

-Kriptomat are licensed in Estonia.
+Kriptomat is licensed with the regulatory authorities in Estonia.

 The focus on Kriptomat seems to be simplicity.
 Everything feels intuitively straight-forward and you don’t have to browse for hours to find the information you’re looking for.
 This really distinguishes Kriptomat from many other alternatives on the market.